|

 then you obviously do think ahead - I expect all enterprise backup to be solid

-state by 2020 - because SSD backup will have lower cost of ownership and more
+state one day - because SSD backup will have lower cost of ownership and more

 desirable characteristics than hard disk, tape or optical.
 The technology